-Business District Tax Allocation Fund - The Business District Tax Allocation Fund was established in January 2020 and is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for special purposes.
+Business District Tax Allocation Fund - The Business District Tax Allocation Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for special purposes.
 The Business District Tax Allocation Fund includes the transactions of the Village's business districts.